UniMath/agda-unimath/src/simplicial-type-theory/comma-types.lagda.md

 ### The universal property of the comma type

-The comma type `f ↓▵ g` is the pullback in the following diagram
+The comma type `f ↓▵ g` is the pullback of the following diagram

 ```text
   f ↓▵ g --------> A^Δ¹